 Regular and punctual attendance at all scheduled classes is expected of all students and is regarded as integral to course credit.
 There are times, however, when students must miss class.
-Nevertheless, if a student's absences exceed the equivalent of two weeks of class meetings, that student will be withdrawn from the class with a grade of "W." Online courses have additional information regarding class attendance included in the instructor's Course Outline.
+Nevertheless, if a student has an excessive number of absences before the course withdrawal deadline, based on the MCCB allowed absences chart provided here, that student will be withdrawn from the class with a grade of "W".
+Online courses have additional information regarding class attendance included in the instructor's Course Outline.
+The School of Health Sciences has a specific attendance policy for both clinical and classroom hours.
+This requirement is required for licenser obtainment and supersedes the NWCC attendance policy.
 Please see the chart on the following page for the number of absences allowed for each class:

-N 1 (D D Total Number of Allowed Absences
+Total Number of Allowed Absences

 Number of Days Per Week Class Meets 16-Week Course (Campus Only) 15-Week Course (Online Only) 8-Week Course 4-Week Course

 1 2 2 1 N/A

 2 4 N/A 2 1

 3 6 N/A 3 1.5

 4 8 N/A 4 2

 5 10 N/A 5 2.5